Optoma UHD65 Review

 Things to Love:

 This 4K projector is built to delight people who love watching movies at home.
 Fewer lumens and off-the-chart blacks help to fulfill this promise.
-Priced at around $2,499, this is a great projector for someone who wants to step up to near-4K.
+Priced at above $2000, this is a great projector for someone who wants to step up to near-4K.

 Things That Could Be a Concern:

 The Optoma UHD65 is large and heavy.
 If you're hoping for something you can pick up and take with you, this isn't it.
 Moreover, the user interface is less than impressive.
-You won't get a modern OS or even any apps.
+You won't get a modern OS or even any apps but what you will get is a really high quality projector.

 Excellent picture quality and a competitive price make the Optoma UHD65 a safe bet.
 You'll love how deep the blacks are and the tremendous contrasts.

 While it's not technically considered a 4K projector, the picture quality on the Optoma UHD65 comes awfully close.
-Additionally, the manufacturer's suggested retail price is a mere $2,499.
+Additionally, the manufacturer's suggested retail price above $2000.
 If you want to step up to near-4K quality but don't have the budget to spend $6,000 or $8,000, then this is the compromise you're looking for.
+Consider this the best top of the line almost 4k projector you can get.

 On top of the Optoma UHD65, you'll find a lid.
 Raise it, and you'll find the controls for the manual zoom and a dial for adjusting the vertical lens shift.
 The control panel is located near the rear of the unit on the left-hand side while the inputs are located on the rear along with the pair of four-watt speakers.

 One thing that you don't get with this model is any features that are motorized.
 This is a common item on more expensive projectors, and it's important because it allows you to save certain lens settings.
-Still, that's hardly a deal breaker on this powerful, functional and affordable projector.
+Still, that's hardly a deal breaker on this powerful and functional projector.

 Specs for the Optoma UHD65